kerimoyle/cellml-specification/reference/inform/informC03_interpretation_of_units3_4.rst

     As outlined in the previous "See more" block, the built-in base units :code:`dimensionless` do not contribute to the unit reduction tuple set.
-    This holds for built-in units which inherit it (like :code:`radian` and :code:`steradian`) but also for situations in which base units' exponents could be simplified or cancelled.
+    This holds for built-in units which are effectively dimensionless (like :code:`radian` and :code:`steradian`) but also for situations in which base units' exponents could be simplified or cancelled.
     For example, all three of the :code:`units` items below have identical unit reduction tuples of :code:`(metre, 1), (second, -1)`: